NoUsername10/Solax-Developer-API-for-Home-assistant/README.md

 Automatically discovers authorized plants and devices, creates per-device sensors, and provides a system-wide overview with total sensors.
 Requires no YAML configuration or template sensors.

-Ideal if you want a modern, feature-rich, read-safe Developer API integration for SolaX residential and C&I systems in Home Assistant.
+Great if you want a feature-rich, read-safe Developer API integration for SolaX residential and C&I systems in Home Assistant.
-Uses Developer Portal `client_id` and `client_secret` authentication and supports inverters, batteries, meters, EV chargers, and confirmed EMS systems where available.
+Supports inverters, batteries, meters, EV chargers, and confirmed EMS systems where available.

+## ✨ Features in short

+- 📊 **Automatic plant, device, and system-wide total sensors**
+- 🧠 **Dynamic sensors** based on real Developer API data
+- ⚡ **Inverter, battery, meter, EV charger, and EMS support** where available
+- 🚀 **Live View polling and optional Built-in Card-Aware Live View** with API budget protection if your system supports it
+- 🔌 **Works with residential and C&I SolaX systems**
+- 🧩 **Manual meter and EMS onboarding** when inventory endpoints omit readable devices
+- ⚠️ **Built-in API error, permission, quota, and rate-limit reporting**
+- 🧰 **Privacy-safe diagnostics** with raw and filtered API response views
+- 🛠️ **No YAML or template sensors required**
+- 🌍 **26-language translation layer**
+  - 🇬🇧 🇩🇪 🇳🇱 🇨🇿 🇵🇱 🇵🇹 🇧🇷 🇪🇸 🌎 🇮🇹 🇫🇷 🇸🇪 🇩🇰 🇳🇴 🇫🇮 🇱🇹 🇨🇳 🇯🇵 🇹🇭 🇻🇳 🇧🇬 🇬🇷 🇭🇺 🇷🇴 🇹🇷 🇺🇦
+- 🥇 **Home Assistant Gold-standard aligned quality work**
+- ✅ **96.00% automated test coverage**

+This integration is developed and tested against real SolaX Developer API responses and Home Assistant installations.
+Contributions, issues, and pull requests are welcome.

 > [!IMPORTANT]
-> All control services are currently **hard-blocked dry-runs at the moment**.
-Payloads are validated and audited, but no write request is sent to SolaX.
+> All control services (Control of devices) are currently **hard-blocked dry-runs at the moment**.
+Payloads are validated and audited, but no write request is sent to SolaX for user safety.
+> So, you can read all data from your system, but not control devices, at the moment.

 ## 🥇 Quality and Validation